TeamCodeStream/codestream-server/shared/codestream_configs/README.md

 # CodeStream Configuration Templates

 ## Overview
-A **config parameter schema file** and profiles for maintaining and deploying usable codestream configuration files.
+A **config parameter schema file**, node library, utilities and profiles for maintaining and deploying codestream configuration files.

 - Intended to be used as a git submodule so use **develop** branch for everything.